giantswarm/docs/README.md

 This will, amongst other things, automatically do a new build and push the image to the registry.

+__Note:__ If you are deploying docs for a new CLI release build the image after having released the swarm CLI, as the docs build process curls `http://downloads.giantswarm.io/swarm/clients/VERSION` for a partial.

 Next, to apply the new image in the live Giant Swarm application:

 ```